BhallaLab/moose-core/Docs/user/markdown/MooseGuiDocs.markdown

 ### [File](#menu-file)

-File menu option provides the following sub options -
+The File menu option provides the following sub options -

 - [New](#file-new) - Create a new chemical signalling model.
 - [Load Model](#file-load-model) - Load a chemical signalling or compartmental neuronal model from a file.
 - [Recently Loaded Models](#recently-loaded-models) - List of models loaded in MOOSE.
-- [Connect BioModels](#file-connect-biomodels) - Load models from BioModels database.
+- [Connect BioModels](#file-connect-biomodels) - Load chemical signaling models from the BioModels database.
 - [Quit](#file-quit) - Quit the interface.

 ### [View](#menu-view)